 New Cause of Hypertrophic Cardiomyopathy Discovered

-A research team has identified a new gene as a cause of an inherited heart condition that affects one in 500 people.
+A UCL-led research team has identified a new gene as a cause of hypertrophic cardiomyopathy, an inherited heart condition affecting one in 500 people.